 South Carolina has numerous green vehicle laws established to help protect the environment.
 These include regulations for operating a low-speed vehicle, idling restrictions for diesel vehicles, and alternative fuel regulations.

 The laws and related green driver incentives are subject to change.
 In addition to referencing this page, also consult your local Department of Motor Vehicles (DMV) branch and the Alternative Fuels Data Center.

 Although South Carolina does not require emissions testing for vehicle registration purposes, it does require certain vehicles—alternative fuel, electric, hybrid, and otherwise—to undergo an inspection.

-Specifically, if you are applying for a South Carolina title for a vehicle that is 25 years or older, and you can’t get your hands on the previous title, you must complete Form TI-021B and also have the vehicle inspected by an SCDMV official.
-For more on this, refer to the State's section titled Vehicles 25 Years Or Older with No Title.
+Specifically, if you are applying for a South Carolina title for an older vehicle, and you can’t get your hands on the previous title, you must complete Vehicle Identification Verification for Title Without a Previous Title (form TI-021B) and also have the vehicle inspected by an SCDMV official.

 SC Roadway Access Laws for Low-Speed Vehicles